Sailors and pilots can become uneasy at the idea of traveling through the Bermuda Triangle, and no one can blame them for their hesitancy.

 Any confusion or disorientation by a pilot or captain can cause deadly consequences, such as running out of fuel before they’re able to reach land.
 The Bermuda Triangle has a lot of islands that can be hard to distinguish from one another, which can contribute to the confusion.

 Some people believe one of the Bermuda Triangle’s most intriguing mysteries — the disappearance of five torpedo bombers in 1945– was caused by human error.
 They were led by Lieutenant Charles Taylor, who was believed to be hungover and who had gotten lost in the past during flights.

 Some people think there is no mystery to the disappearances in the Bermuda Triangle.
 They say there are no more disappearances than in other parts of the world, especially considering the Triangle is a well-traveled area.

 Those who subscribe to this theory say it’s hard to separate fact from legend about where certain ships or planes have disappeared.
 And if there are more wrecks, they say it’s simply statistically explainable because of the high volume of ships and planes that travel there.

 No discussion of Bermuda Triangle theories can overlook the alien explanation.
 While there’s no reason to believe aliens are behind any of the Bermuda Triangle accidents, aliens can be a convenient scapegoat any time there are unexplained disappearances.
-The final scenes of Steven Spielberg’s Close Encounters of the Third Kind depicts pilots from every decade returning to Earth (intact and unharmed) from the friendly alien ship.
+The final scenes of Steven Spielberg’s Close Encounters of the Third Kind depict pilots from every decade returning to Earth (intact and unharmed) from the friendly alien ship.

-Why the aliens might choose the large, rather isolated area of the Bermuda Triangle to snatch up unsuspecting travelers is easy to imagine however.
+Why the aliens might choose the large, rather isolated area of the Bermuda Triangle to snatch up unsuspecting travelers is easy to imagine, however.

 Will We Ever Know?
 Someday, maybe this mystery will finally be solved.
 But until then, it’s fun to imagine what forces might be at work in the Bermuda Triangle.